 - 19.3.5.3.5 Maintained upright throughout use. - 19.3.5.3.6 Replaced routinely and not allowed to overfill. - 19.3.5.4 Broken glassware that may be contaminated shall not be picked up directly with the hands.
 It shall be cleaned up using mechanical means such as a brush and dustpan, tongs, or forceps. - 19.3.5.5 Contaminated reusable sharps will be placed, immediately or as soon as possible after use, into appropriate containers until properly disinfected. - 19.3.6 Laundry: Contaminated laundry shall be handled as little as possible with a minimum of agitation.
-Do not allow sharps to be placed into laundry containers. - 19.3.6.1 Laundry contaminated with excessive amounts of blood or other potentially infectious materials will be placed into a leak proof "biohazard" bag and the bag tied closed at the location where it was used. - 19.3.6.2 Employees who have contact with contaminated laundry must wear protective gloves and other appropriate personal protective equipment. - 19.4 Warning labels (i.e. "Biohazard" stickers) shall be affixed to containers used to store, transport, or ship blood or other potentially infectious materials.
+Do not allow sharps to be placed into laundry containers. - 19.3.6.1 Laundry contaminated with excessive amounts of blood or other potentially infectious materials will be placed into a leak proof "biohazard" bag and the bag tied closed at the location where it was used. - 19.3.6.2 Employees who have contact with contaminated laundry must wear protective gloves and other appropriate personal protective equipment. - 19.4 Warning labels (i.e. "Biohazard" stickers) shall be affixed to containers used to store or transport, blood or other potentially infectious materials.
+When these materials are shipped, the inner container should contain a biohazard sticker and the outer packaging shall be labeled with an "Exempt Human Specimen" sticker.
 Warning labels shall also be affixed to containers of regulated waste and refrigerators and freezers containing blood or other potentially infectious material.